ethanzrd/TodoApp/README.md

 ### 🔄 P2P Task Sync with WebRTC

-Securely sync all the data between devices using peer-to-peer WebRTC connections.
-Devices pair via QR code, and your data is transferred directly between them — only minimal server involvement for connection setup, with no data stored or processed in the cloud.
+Securely sync data between devices using peer-to-peer WebRTC connections.
+Devices pair via QR code, and data is transferred directly between them with only minimal server involvement for connection setup—no data is stored or processed in the cloud.

 - Tasks and categories are auto-merged based on recent edits or deletions
 - For settings and other data, you choose which device to sync from